Vancouver Business Dispute Lawyers

 Meridian Law Group understands the financial and reputational damage faced by parties on either side of a business dispute.
 The firm’s dynamic team delivers results for clients at any stage of a conflict, whether negotiating or mediating an early settlement or forcefully advocating for their rights or interests at trial.
 Clients trust Meridian Law Group to protect their financial and legal interests through creative legal solutions that minimize operational interruptions and maintain existing business relationships.

 Meridian Law Group is located in the prominent Nelson Square Building in downtown Vancouver.
 The firm represents clients throughout West Vancouver, North Vancouver, Coquitlam, Penticton, Kelowna, Richmond, New Westminster, Burnaby, Surrey, Langley, and White Rock.
+Outside of British Columbia, Meridian Law Group assists clients across Canada and internationally.
 To arrange a confidential consultation on your business dispute, please call (604) 687-2277 or reach out online.